frederic-perez/AmE-dictionary/data/dictionary.md

 __vested interest__ _n_ :two: A ​strong ​personal ​interest in something because you could get an ​advantage from it: _as both a ​teacher and ​parent, she had a vested ​interest in ​seeing the ​school ​remain ​open._
 __vestibule__ _n_ :two::mega::hammer:
 __vestige__ _n_ :two::hammer: (vestiges) _The vesting date._
+__Veterans Day__ _n_ While “Veterans’ Day” does encompass multiple veterans, that spelling is incorrect according to the Department of Veterans Affairs.
+In the name of the holiday, the word veterans acts as an _attributive noun_, which means that it behaves like an adjective even though it is a noun.
+We use attributive nouns all the time without realizing it.
+For example, if you said “Last week, I went to the Cowboys game,” it is not grammatically imperative to include an apostrophe at the end of Cowboys, because Cowboys acts as an attributive noun.
 __veto__ _v_
 __vetted__ _v_ :three::hammer:
 __vetting__